RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 ###### start-subtype-content

-Podcast presenters are usually treated as the author except in the case of interviews.
-Enclose the episode title in quotation marks, followed by the date published online or recorded.
-Include the word “in” followed by the podcast title in italics.
-Producers may be included followed by the file format if downloaded as a file.
-Duration is formatted as HH:MM:SS.
-End the citation with a URL.

-For podcasts where the interviewee is the main focus of discussion see: Interview

-#### Note rule

-{.footnote-indent}Note number.
-First Presenter’s Full Name and Second Presenter’s Full Name, “Episode Title,” date published, in *Production Title*, Produced by Producer’s Full Name, Podcast, File Format.
-Duration.
-URL. {/.footnote-indent}

-##### Note examples

-> {.footnote-indent}1.
-Sarah Koenig, “The Alibi,” October 3, 2014, in *Serial*.
-Produced by Sarah Koenig, Julie Snyder & Dana Chivvis, podcast, MP3 audio.
-52:00. https<nolink>://serialpodcast.org/season-one/1/the-alibi. {/.footnote-indent}
->
-> {.footnote-indent}2.
-Roman Mars, “The Smell of Concrete After Rain,” April 28, 2020, in *99% Invisible*, produced by Avery Trufelman, podcast, MP3 Audio.
-29:15. https<nolink>://99percentinvisible.org/episode/the-smell-of-concrete-after-rain. {/.footnote-indent}

-#### Shortened note rule

-{.footnote-indent}Note number.
-Presenter Family Name, "Shortened Episode Title". {/.footnote-indent}

-##### Shortened note examples

-> {.footnote-indent}3.
-Koenig, “The Alibi.” {/.footnote-indent}
->
-> {.footnote-indent}4.
-Mars, "Concrete After Rain." {/.footnote-indent}
+Audio podcasts, vodcasts, and webcasts.

+#### In-Text Citation: Direct Quote

+The presenter’s family name and year of publication is needed for an in-text citation.

+Year recorded or uploaded can be used as the year of publication.

+To quote from audiovisual material use the format HH:MM:SS as a pinpoint, preceded by a comma e.g. Smith (2016, 00:21:18).

+(Presenter's Family Name Year, HH:MM:SS) OR Presenter's Family Name (Year, HH:MM:SS)

+> At first glance, Adnan and Hae Min's relationship is akin to "a Shakespearean mash-up" (Koenig 2014, 00:06:02).

+> Mars describes the Boston City Hall as "always a controversial structure" (2020, 00:00:43).

+#### In-Text Citation: Paraphrase

+(Presenter's Family Name Year)

+> Koenig addresses the difficulty in accounting for one's time which is at the heart of *The Alibi* (Koenig 2014).

+> The Boston City Hall's controversial architecture is the genius of its architects (Mars 2020).

-#### Bibliography rule
+#### Reference list

-{.hanging-indent}Presenter’s Family Name, Given Name.
+Presenter’s Family Name, Given Name.
+Year.
 “Episode Title.”
-Season number, episode number.
-Date published.
-In *Production Title*.
-Produced by Producers Full Name.
-Podcast, File Format.
-Duration.
-URL. {/.hanging-indent}
+Episode number.
+Date aired.
+In *Podcast Title*.
+Additional contributors.
+Podcast, Duration.
+Accessed date.
+URL.

-##### Bibliography examples

-> {.hanging-indent}Koenig, Sarah.
+> Koenig, Sarah.
+2014.
 “The Alibi.”
-Season 1.
-Episode 1.
+Season 1, episode 1.
 October 3, 2014.
 In *Serial*.
-Produced by Sarah Koenig, Julie Snyder & Dana Chivvis.
-Podcast, MP3 audio.
-52:00. https<nolink>://serialpodcast.org/season-one/1/the-alibi. {/.hanging-indent}
+Produced by Sarah Koenig, Julie Snyder, and Dana Chivvis.
+Podcast, 52:00.
+Accessed July 9, 2021. https<nolink>://serialpodcast.org/season-one/1/the-alibi.
 >
-> {.hanging-indent}Mars, Roman.
+> Mars, Roman.
+2020.
 “The Smell of Concrete After Rain.”
 Episode 400.
 April 28, 2020.
 In *99% Invisible*.
 Produced by Avery Trufelman.
-Podcast, MP3 Audio.
-29:15. https<nolink>://99percentinvisible.org/episode/the-smell-of-concrete-after-rain. {/.hanging-indent}
+Podcast, 29:15.
+Accessed July 9, 2021. https<nolink>://99percentinvisible.org/episode/the-smell-of-concrete-after-rain.

-###### end-subtype-content

-###### end-subtype-item

-###### start-subtype-item

-### Radio broadcasts

-###### start-subtype-content

-#### Note rule

-{.footnote-indent}Note number.
-Presenter’s Full Name, “Episode Title,” episode number, date aired, in *Production Title*, Place produced and/or broadcasted: Broadcaster’s Name. {/.footnote-indent}

-##### Note examples

-> {.footnote-indent}1.
-Paul Barclay, "Julia Gillard Calls for More Preventative Mental Health Care," October 12, 2017, in *Big Ideas*, South Australia: ABC Radio National.
-Radio broadcast. {/.footnote-indent}

-#### Shortened note rule

-In this example the name of the guest speaker forms the shortened title:

-{.footnote-indent}Note number.
-Presenters Family Name, "Shortened Episode Title". {/.footnote-indent}

-##### Shortened note examples

-> {.footnote-indent}2.
-Barclay, "Julia Gillard Calls." {/.footnote-indent}

-#### Bibliography Rule

-{.hanging-indent}Presenter’s Family Name, Presenter’s Given Name.
-“Episode Title.”
-Episode number.
-Date aired.
-In *Production Title*.
-Place produced and/or broadcasted: Broadcaster’s Name. {/.hanging-indent}

-##### Bibliography examples

-> {.hanging-indent}Barclay, Paul.
-"Julia Gillard Calls for More Preventative Mental Health Care."
-October 12, 2017.
-In *Big Ideas*.
-South Australia: ABC Radio National.
-Radio broadcast. {/.hanging-indent}

 ###### end-subtype-content